awesome-pro/neon-website/content/docs/guides/auth-okta.md

 npx drizzle-kit push:pg
 ```

-The `user_messages` table will now be visible in the Neon console.
+The `user_messages` table will now be visible in the Unique console.

 ### Configure Okta authentication